clemence-mottez/Mitigating-bias-in-DL-models/README.md

 # How to run the project

-It is needed to run this project with a good GPU.
+You need to have a good GPU to run this project.

 ## Creating a Conda Environment